nmbooker/python-funbox/README.md

 most notably 'once' which caches an expensively-calculated value the first time it is called for future invocations.

+Also, some of the modules in here could be handy in an imperative context, for example `validation` and `cmdline_parsing`.

 # Reason I Built This

 Because I don't want to keep writing out the same old looping and branching constructs